-Pelvic pain occurs in the lowest part of your abdomen (below your belly button and may include sex organs) and can develop from a number of conditions and diseases.
-Often pelvic pain may come with pregnancy, bladder or digestive problems or may arise from muscles or connective tissue in the pelvic floor.
+Pelvic pain occurs in the lowest part of your abdomen (below your belly button and may include sex organs).
+It can develop from several conditions and diseases.
+Pelvic pain may come with pregnancy, bladder, or digestive problems or may arise from muscles or connective tissue in the pelvic floor.

-Men and women alike experience pelvic pain, but it occurs more often in women than men.
-In women and men pelvic pain may be a symptom of infection or may simply result from pain in the pelvic bone or in non-reproductive internal organs like the urinary track or bowel.
-However, in women, pelvic pain can be an indication that there may be a problem with reproductive organs such as the uterus, cervix, ovaries, vagina, fallopian tubes or vagina.
+Men and women alike experience pelvic pain, but it occurs more often in women than in men.
+In women and men, pelvic pain may be a symptom of infection or may simply result from pain in the pelvic bone or non-reproductive internal organs like the urinary tract or bowel.
+However, in women, pelvic pain can indicate a problem with reproductive organs such as the uterus, cervix, ovaries, vagina, fallopian tubes, or vagina.

 Today an estimated 6 to 27% of women worldwide have chronic pelvic pain, but only about one-third seek medical care.